throni3git/bnn/README.md

-# beatronome
+# beatronome.one

-beatronome is a programmable drum computer for the practicing musician.
-Within seconds beatronome lets you adjust the drum pattern, increase tempo and keep track of time passing by.
+beatronome.one is a programmable drum computer for the practicing musician.
+Within seconds beatronome lets you adjust the drum pattern, increase tempo and keep track of time passing by while you do your exercises.
+Ready-to-go drum patterns are provided.
+With mobile devices in mind it comes as progressive web app, so you can put it on your smartphones home screen.

+Developed by Thomas Thron.

 ## Build

 This project uses [yarn](https://yarnpkg.com/) to manage dependencies.
-To install the necessary ones, run `yarn`.
+To install the necessary packages, run `yarn`.

 ### Web